KillianDoyle/Assignment/README.md

 [![Video](http://img.youtube.com/vi/2oH3nGaAiOo/0.jpg)](http://www.youtube.com/watch?v=2oH3nGaAiOo)
 [![Video](http://img.youtube.com/vi/e9it_bKlu74/0.jpg)](http://www.youtube.com/watch?v=e9it_bKlu74)

-(The videos tend to lag, it's not the program)
+(The videos tend to lag, it's not the program.
+Included two videos)

 The assignment is a simple GUI for a futuristic space ship with a sci-fi theme.